Kentico/xperience-by-kentico-kentico-migration-tool/Migration.Toolkit.CLI/README.md

 Writing in Progress

-* page type field mapping? (form control > form component)
-* macros in field settings? (default value)

 #### Attachments

 Page attachments are not supported in Xperience by Kentico.
 Attachments are migrated into media libraries.

 Writing in Progress

-	*structure
-		* ML root for site - "Attachments for site 'sitename'"
-			* new folder for each page with attachments, name = nodealiaspath (contains unsorted attachment)
-				* subfolder for field attachments - single and grouped, name = __fieldname
-		* "floating" attachments - added to the ML root
-		* temporary attachments not migrated  - warning logged

-*handler for attachment URLs

 #### Users